Reputation

 How will you know you’ve traveled a mile unless you know where you started?
 The same question can be applied to improving your online reputation: how will you know you’ve improved your brand’s perception if you’re unaware of what’s out there?

 Google Analytics offers crucial monitoring tools.
 For example, you may see a spike in organic traffic that implies something has recently been posted.
 If you see a high bounce rate, you may not be branding yourself effectively in ads or on your website to show customers what you’re all about, as a high bounce rate implies customers aren’t seeing what they need to see to be converted.
+Without data, you’re wandering blind.
+But ranking content that’s friendly to your brand and converting the customers you attract requires careful strategy.

 If you’re not sure what to look for in monitoring your online reputation with Google Analytics, let a manager from The Reputation Management Company guide you through the process.